 Like the wage data stated above, job demand varies wildly depending on how the graduate wishes to apply his or her qualifications.
 Demand for heritage jobs has been historically competitive and subject to high demand - too few jobs for too many graduates.
 Heritage is a calling though, and graduates with these technical skills are advised to seek work with National Parks or in public engagement and education.
-Demand is expected to rise 7% between 2014 and 2024, which is about the national average across all industries.
+Demand is expected to rise 3% between 2020 and 2030.*

 What Are the Education Requirements to Become an Architectural Historian?

 There are multiple avenues of approach and in most cases, a Bachelor's Degree will be required.
 Students may study Art History, Urban Studies (or a variation on it), Architecture, Archaeology or History.
 It is strongly advisable that students seek minors in architecture and / or CADD (Computer Aided Design and Drafting) should they choose History or Art History degrees.
 To work in architecture, 2/3 of US states require a formal degree in Architecture.

 Master's Degrees will not necessarily be expected for entry-level roles, but they are advisable should the prospective student seek teaching roles at a college or university.
 They will be essential for research-based jobs although other options include advanced degrees in technical subjects such as digital surveying.

 What Kind Of Societies and Professional Organizations Do Architectural Historians Have?